jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Ubuntu and Fedora Using NetworkManager

-NetworkManager now uses NMconnections for its Networking Syntax, which looks similar to the Networkd style INI based syntax[^148].
+NetworkManager uses NMconnections for configuring its syntax, which looks similar to the Networkd style INI based syntax[^148].
 The network configurations are no longer located in `/etc/sysconfig/network-scripts/ifcfg-eth0`.
 You would create a file named `*.nmconnections` located under the `/etc/NetworkManager/system-connections/` directory.

+> *NetworkManager looks for its own interface connection files, located in the /etc/NetworkManager/system-connections directory.
+Most distributions, including Fedora, keep their network connection files in the /etc/NetworkManager/system-connections directory, using the network's name as the file name[^ch12f159].*

 ```yaml
 [connection]